Shadow1993/SmartPraksaProjekat/README.md

  - Once you reach the website's address, you will be directed to '/login' to login.
      - If you try to reach a non existing route you will also be redirected to '/login' as it is the default.
  - After logging in, you will be redirected to '/resolutions', this is basically a default page for anyone logged in as anyone can access it.
-     - The navigation at the top can be used to access other pages if user has access to, or logout.
+ - Every page after Login (Except Logout, as it doesn't have a page to show), will have a Header section, used to navigate around the website.
+Will contain links based on the user's roles:
+     - If the user has a role of Facilitator, the user will  have access to an extra page, where they can perform their tasks.
- - If the user has a role of Facilitator, and/or Administrator, he/she will  have access to an extra page (each), where they can perform their tasks.
+     - If the user has a role of Administrator, the user will  have access to an extra page, where they can perform their tasks.

 ---
 *Details Per Page* :